 If you watch the clip above you can see how Sadness comforts Bing Bong when Joy cannot.
 I truly admired how Sadness listened rather than motivated.
 Moreover, I admired how clear it was that Sadness had no other agenda than to be fully present with her friend.
 This is a great example of how sometimes it’s best to be there for others by mirroring their emotions rather than asking them to feel differently.

-As I’ve continued exploring my passion around improving communication skills, I have constantly found myself stumped when it comes to empathy.
+As I’ve continued exploring my passion around coaching to improve communication skills, I have constantly found myself stumped when it comes to developing empathy.
 We know what it is and can observe it in others, but what actionable steps can we take to grow and improve?
 The most important theme I’ve been able to pull together is active listening.

 To be more specific, I am referring to three areas of active listening: question asking, affirmation, and summarization.

 The problem is, often times we jump to conclusions before someone is done speaking, which means that our full attention is not on the speaker.
 We might even try to finish their sentences or reply with something that doesn’t quite fit their final thought.
 On the contrary, what we need to do is show respect and draw out critical information.

 Conversely, when you ask questions it shows the speaker that you care about them and are genuinely interested in what they have to say.
 While you are focusing on what the speaker is saying, don’t forget to add your own cues of affirmation such as nodding or vocalizing “mhmm” as appropriate.
 Affirmations show the speaker that you are engaged and understand the message they are trying to get across.
 Lastly, when the speaker is done, summarizing helps you test your accuracy of listening.
 Summarizing correctly will bring joy and appreciation to the speaker, helping them truly feel heard!